bhisaac/5eFP/5eFP-SRD.md

 **_Water_.** Allies within 1 square of you gain advantage on melee attack rolls while you aren't incapacitated.
 The water spirit makes you a leader of hunters.

 **_Fire_ (Action, Rest 2, Turn).** The fire spirit grants you a fire attack with reach.
 Increase your reach to 2 squares and then take the Attack action.
-Your attack deals fire damage.
+Your attacks deal fire damage.

 # Bard